LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-4-highways.md

 For Highways there is a good deal of confusion from users around not only how councils are organized but also who's responsible for what  aspect.
 Everyone had a different answer as to who they thought was the person responsible for either parking or potholes.
 This confusion leads to a lot of phone calls with users passed from person to contact centre in different organisations until they get through to the right person.

 People also had an expectation that council departments, or related organisations, would be more 'joined up' than they are in terms of cross-cutting issues like planning a housing development and its impact on traffic or highways.
+Again, this prompts people to get in touch to vent their frustration.

 ### Experience maps